madprops/airc/README.md

 Make sure it's not in use yet: `/whois nickname`.

-And make sure it's not registered: `/msg nickserv info nickname`.
+And make sure it's not registered by another person: `/msg nickserv info nickname`.

 ---